canton7/ec2manager/README.md

 You're welcome to build the project from source.
 You'll need Visual Studio 2012 to build the project, and [NSIS](http://nsis.sourceforge.net) if you want to build the installer.

-Alternatively, you can grab the latest installer from TODO or a standalone .zip from TODO.
+Alternatively, you can grab the [latest installer](http://canton7-ec2manager.s3.amazonaws.com/Releases/Ec2Manager-latest.exe) or a [standalone .zip](http://canton7-ec2manager.s3.amazonaws.com/Releases/Ec2Manager-latest.zip).

 How does it work?
 -----------------